-The ICRC is pleased to present its Emergency Appeals 2010, which describe the situations faced by people affected by armed conflict and other situations of violence, the primary objectives of the ICRC's field delegations and missions in some 80 countries around the world and the corresponding budgetary requirements.
-The Emergency Appeals set out the needs as identified at the time of writing in November 2009.
+The ICRC is pleased to present its Emergency Appeals 2011, which describe the situations faced by people affected by armed conflict and other situations of violence, the primary objectives of the ICRC's field delegations and missions in some 80 countries around the world and the corresponding budgetary requirements.
+The Emergency Appeals set out the needs as identified at the time of writing in late October 2010.